Skip to main content

 Safety with no exception

-Royal Carriage drivers are TSA-cleared, drug-tested, and carry $5M commercial liability insurance.
+Royal Carriage drivers are TSA-cleared, drug-tested, and operate under $1.5M commercial auto liability insurance that covers paid passengers.
 Compare that to a sober parent driving 8 wired-up teens, or 8 teens splitting Ubers with random drivers.
 The professional driver is the actual safety upgrade, not the vehicle.

 No DUI risk